 Netflix also has fun series including #whoworeitbest while they were promoting the hit show Selling Sunset and quick games like “Guess the Netflix show.”
 These types of series get users involved in the comments, increasing engagement and shareability.

 With an impressive following of 4.1 million users, WNRS has both incredibly engaged followers and some standout viral posts that hit the ‘For You’ page and got tons of likes.
 Koreen, the creator of the WNRS card game, created WNRS to empower meaningful connections with others.
 Their TikTok account is different from others; they not only repost their question cards but also encourage their viewers to answer them in the comments.
-The TikTok algorithm uses engagement (likes, comments, shares) as a signal of quality so for brands looking to grow and reach a greater audience this tactic can be quite effective.
+The TikTok algorithm uses engagement (likes, comments, shares) as a signal of quality, so for brands looking to grow and reach a broader audience, this tactic can be quite effective.
 The nature of the game, and therefore their TikTok content, is a nice break from the humorous skits and sometimes self-serving videos and almost feels like a breath of fresh air when it comes across your scroll.
-The brand encourages community by calling users to tag their friends and interacting with words of encouragement.
+The brand encourages its TikTok community by calling users to tag their friends and interacting with words of encouragement.

 As an up-and-coming skincare brand, Starface definitely knows how to utilize social media as they are often cross-promoting on their TikTok and Instagram.
 Starface makes unique “acne stickers” in the shape of stars that fit perfectly within the beauty and skincare TikTok category – specifically for Gen Z in the age of “Euphoria.”
 Their TikTok videos primarily consist of fun-loving UGC, trending sounds, and effects native to the TikTok platform including duets, stitches, and green screens.
 Their videos are colorful and trendy which greatly assist in stopping the scroll.